Are you looking for the easier way to how you could password protect Google sheet? Quite Obvious.

 Here is the quick video, to help your password protecting Google Sheet.

-How to Encrypt Google a Spreadsheet: Unlock sheet with a password
+How to Password Protect Google Sheet: Unlock sheet with a password

-As by default, we do not have such option to Encrypt the data, but thanks to Skipser.com who have made it possible.
+As by default, we do not have such option to Encrypt the data, but thanks to Skipser who have made it possible.
 Let us see how.

-Click on Protect File – Encrypt file – And then Click on Continue, to Authorize it.
+8. Click on Protect File – Encrypt File, and then click on Continue, to Authorize it

 A small pop-up will be asking for the password which you want to assign for that spreadsheet to encrypt it.
 Assign a strong password and make sure you remember it.